-• The license agreement pop-up appears with the default of "I Do Not Agree" selected and the "Next" button grayed out.
+8. A license agreement appears with the default of "I Do Not Agree" selected and the Next button grayed out.
 Scroll through the agreement and read it by clicking the downward arrow towards the right-side edge of the window.
-If you accept the terms, click the radio button next to "I Agree," then click the "Next" button.
-See Figures 8 below.
+If the terms are acceptable, click the radio button next to "I Agree," then click the Next button.